TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Vela**: "Affirmative.
 They have been corrupted by the energy source.
 They will attack on sight.
 Proceed with extreme caution."

   - **Alex Harper**: "Understood.
 Stay alert, Vela.
 Let's get moving."

+### Scene 5: The Hive

+#### _Location: Research labs of the ISS Prodigium_

+As Alex and Vela make their way through the research labs, they encounter a strange energy emanating from a pulsating orb at the center of the room.
+The orb seems to be calling out to Alex, its hypnotic glow drawing her closer.

+- **Dialogue**:

+  - **Vela**: "Alex, I sense an unusual energy signature emanating from that orb.
+Proceed with caution."

+  - **Alex Harper**: "I can feel it...
+It's like it's calling to me.
+I have to know what it is."

+  - **Vela**: "The readings indicate high levels of electromagnetic interference.
+This could be dangerous."

+  - **Alex Harper**: "Dangerous or not, we need answers.
+Keep monitoring the situation, Vela."

+    (Alex approaches the orb, her hand reaching out almost instinctively)

+  - **Vela**: "Alex, wait!
+The energy is spiking—"

+    (As Alex touches the orb, a surge of energy courses through her, and her vision distorts.
+She hears distorted voices and sees fleeting images of the crew's last moments.)

+  - **Alex Harper**: "What... what is this?
+It’s like I can see their memories..."

+  - **Vela**: "Alex, the energy appears to be interacting with your neural pathways.
+It’s downloading information directly into your mind."

+  - **Alex Harper**: "I see... the experiments... the crew being corrupted."

+  - **Vela**: "You must resist, Alex.
+The Hive's influence is strong.
+It’s trying to corrupt you as well."

+    (Alex staggers back, fighting against the overwhelming force trying to take hold of her.)

+  - **Alex Harper**: "No...
+I won’t let it.
+Vela, help me!"

+  - **Vela**: "Initiating countermeasures.
+Stay strong, Alex."

+    (With Vela's assistance, Alex manages to break free from the orb's influence, but she feels changed, with new insights and a sense of the impending danger.)

+  - **Alex Harper**: "That was too close.
+But now I know what we’re dealing with.
+We need to find Dr. Voss and put an end to this."

+  - **Vela**: "Agreed.
+The information you absorbed should help us.
+Let's move quickly."

+Thanks to Vela's intervention, Alex manages to resist the corruption attempt.
+As the energy dissipates, she gains insight into its true nature – a form of alien technology that was being developed onboard the Prodigium.
+By absorbing the energy from the orb, Alex gains partial access to the ship's data logs, revealing that the energy is a form of alien computer virus, that called itself “**The Hive**”.

+After discovering the true nature of The Hive, Alex is uncertain whom to trust.
+Vela, while still acting helpful, suggests that she has gathered crucial data on how to defeat The Hive.
+This data points Alex to various key components scattered throughout the ship.

+- Dialogue:

+  - **Vela**: "Alex, I've accessed some old logs.
+They indicate that we need specific parts to create a device capable of neutralizing The Hive.
+The first component is located in the hangar.
+We must go there immediately."

+  - **Alex Harper**: "Alright, Vela.
+Lead the way.
+But this better work; we can't afford any more setbacks."